tarkah/grout/README.md

 - Select a window you want resized, then click on a tile in the grid.
 Window will resize to that zone.
 - Hold `SHIFT` down while hovering after a selection, zone will increase in size across all tiles.
 Select again to resize to larger zone.

+## Config

+- A configuration file will be created at `%APPDATA%\grout\config.yml` that can be customized.
+You can also open the config file from the system tray icon.

 ## TODO

 - Multi-monitor support
-- System tray icon
-- Settings window to edit hotkey & margin config
+- Settings window with hotkey configuration
 - Option to autostart